 We do not accept IGCSE in either First Language English or English as a Second Language as proof of English proficiency.

 You do not need to submit evidence of your English Language proficiency when you make your UCAS application.

 If you have already achieved the required grade, please include the details along with your other qualifications in the appropriate section of your UCAS application.

 If you have not yet achieved the required grade, this will form part of any conditional offer, and must be met by 31 July in the year after you apply.

 If you require a student visa the University will vouch for your English language ability on your CAS (Confirmation of Acceptance for Studies) provided you have achieved the University's required results in one of the English language tests accepted by the University (as shown in the list above) or you have been granted an English language test waiver by your college.
 When submitting your student visa application, you will not be required to provide additional evidence of your English language ability.

 Please note that the English language test you take does not need to be listed on the Home Office SELT (Secure English Language Tests) list as this only applies for students who want to study a course below degree level.

-For IELTS you should take the IELTS academic option and not the new IELTS UKVI or IELTS life skills options are not suitable for admission.
+For IELTS we recommend that you take the IELTS academic option.
+The IELTS General, IELTS UKVI General and IELTS life skills options are not suitable for admission.